-Despite its status as a lower middle-income country, 63 percent of Swazis lives below the national poverty line.
+The classification of Eswatini as a lower middle-income country camouflages several development challenges: high rates of poverty at 59 percent and inequality with Gini coefficient of 49.3.
 Eswatini has a very high HIV prevalence, affecting 26 percent of the population between the ages of 15-49.
 Life expectancy is 49 years, and 45 percent of children are orphaned or vulnerable.
 Chronic malnutrition is a main concern in Eswatini: stunting affects 26 percent of children under the age of five.
 Eswatini is vulnerable to drought in the south east.
 An estimated 77 percent of Swazis rely on subsistence farming for their livelihoods.

-WFP's strategic priorities in Swaziland are to improve food security and livelihoods of the most vulnerable people affected by HIV/AIDS and poverty.
+WFP's strategic priorities in Eswatini are to improve food security and livelihoods of the most vulnerable people affected by HIV/AIDS and poverty.
 WFP assists the Government in providing nutrition assessment, counselling, and support to people living with HIV/AIDS, tuberculosis, and pregnant and nursing women, while also supporting their families.